bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 `RegularTaskEngine` serializes all the received data to the flow of bytes and puts it back to T-Streams.

-Then `OutputTaskEngine` deserializes the stream of bytes from T-Streams to TStreamsEnvelope[String] and sends it to `OutputStreamingExecutor`. `OutputStreamingExecutor` returns Entities back to `OutputTaskEngine` which are then put to ElasticSearch.
+Then `OutputTaskEngine` deserializes the stream of bytes from T-Streams to TStreamsEnvelope[String] and sends it to `OutputStreamingExecutor`. `OutputStreamingExecutor` returns Entities back to `OutputTaskEngine`.
+They are then put to ElasticSearch.

 Input module
 """"""""""""""""""

 Input module is `RegexInputExecutor` (it extends `InputStreamingExecutor`) and it is provided via Sonatype repository.
-It's purpose (in general) is to process input stream of strings using regexp rules provided by a user and create `InputEnvelope` objects as a result.
+Its purpose (in general) is to process input stream of strings using regexp rules provided by a user and create `InputEnvelope` objects as a result.

-Rules are described into `pingstation-input.json` and as we can see, there are rules for each type of input records and each has its own value in the `outputStream` fields: "echo-response" and "unreachable-response".
+The rules are described in `pingstation-input.json`.
+As we can see, there are rules for each type of input records and each has its own value in the `outputStream` fields: "echo-response" and "unreachable-response".

 So, `InputEnvelope` objects will be put into two corresponding streams.

 Regular module